 Symptoms of duodenitis in adults:

-• Perhaps a slight increase in body temperature (up to 37-38 0).
+• A slight increase in body temperature is possible (up to 37-38 0).

 • Digestive disorders (dyspepsia):